hakavlad/le9-patch/README.md

 ## Install

-`kernel-le9` builds (with le9g) is available for Fedora 33: https://copr.fedorainfracloud.org/coprs/atim/kernel-le9/.
+`kernel-le9` build (with `le9g-5.9.patch`) is available for Fedora 33: https://copr.fedorainfracloud.org/coprs/atim/kernel-le9/.

 ## See also